wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 PG bouncer is a lightweight connection pooling service that sits in between your Postgres database and your clients.

-You can use PGBouncer in the following modes
+You can use pgbouncer with the following pooling modes: session, transaction or statement.

 ### Session Pooling

 When a user connects, pgBouncer finds a connection from the pool and assigns it to the user.
-The connection is released back to pool after client disconnects.
+The connection is released back to pool after the client disconnects.
 This is the default mode.

 ### Transaction Pooling
 Transaction pooling is a bit more aggresive and efficient in re-using the connections.